joshm21/russian-verb-conjugation/README.md

 # Expected Conjugation Algorithm in Plain English
-* NOTE: You can see this algorithm applied step by step by running python3 conjugate.py with logging level set to DEBUG.

 1. Set the verb stem equal to the full infinitive
 2. Reflexive check; if stem ends in -ся, mark verb reflexive and remove the ending ся from the stem
 3. Irregular check; if stem does not end in -ть, mark verb as irregular stem; unable to conjugate, so return early